dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 Once all the previous tasks are completed, you should be able to perform the robot trainning with the following steps from the folder r2p2:

-1. Run the simulation (*roslaunch launch/road.launch*).
+1. Run the simulation (*python r2p2.py --scenario ../conf/scenario-neuro.json*).
-2. Run the robot controller (*neurocontroller.py*).
-3. Run the script that implements the evolutionary trainning (*evolution.py*).
-You should be able to view in real-time the behaviour of the robot in the STDR window.
+3. Run the script that implements the evolutionary trainning (*python evolution.py*).

 There are some issues you must address.